scottie-l/reading-notes/reading-notes-301/class-01.md

 - System maintenance and evolution − Easy to change and update implementation without affecting rest of system.
 - Independent − Independency and flexible connectivity of components.
 Independent development of components by different group in parallel.
 Productivity for the software development and future software development.

-Focuses on decomposition of the design into individula functional or logical components that represent well defined communication interfaces containing methods events and properties.
+Focuses on decomposition of the design into individual functional or logical components that represent well defined communication interfaces containing methods events and properties.

 Provides higher level of abstraction and divides the problem into subproblems.

 Can have 3 different views:

 - Object oriented view: 1 or more cooperating classes.
-Each problem domain class and infrastructure class are explianed to id all attributes & operations that apply to its implementation.
+Each problem domain class and infrastructure class are explained to id all attributes & operations that apply to its implementation.
 Also involves defining interfaces that enable classes to communicate and cooperate.
 - Conventional view: It's viewed as functional element or module of program that integrates the processing logic, the internal data structures that are required to implement processing logic and interface that enables component to be invoked, and data to be passed to it.
 - Process-related view: Instead of creating each component from scratch system is building from existing components maintained in library.
 As software architecture is formulated, components are selected from library and used to populate the architecture.
   - User interface component includes grids, buttons, referred as controls, and utility components expose a specific subset of functions used in other components.